California Music: Original iteration

 Wilson remembered meeting Elvis Presley at RCA Victor Studio on the day of recording "Why Do Fools Fall in Love" and inviting the singer to listen to what they had recorded.
 According to Memphis Mafia member Jerry Schilling, "After a few tracks, Brian says, 'Well?
 Do you think they're any good?'
 Elvis looks up and replies, 'Nah,' before leaving.
 I don't think he had any idea that the guy was Brian Wilson."

 Pursuant to his contract with Warner Bros., Wilson was liable to be sued by the label if he did not contribute a certain percentage to the Beach Boys' studio recordings.
 Johnston recalled, "Brian spent a day and night talking to us about it; he was really desperate for an outlet, because basically the deal at Warners was for the Beach Boys."
-At the behest of Marilyn, he was legally ousted from California Music in order to focus his undivided attention on the Beach Boys, who perceived the sideproject as Brian's attempt to pay for his growing drug expenses.
+At the behest of Marilyn, he was legally ousted from California Music in order to focus his undivided attention on the Beach Boys, who perceived the side project as Brian's attempt to pay for his growing drug expenses.
 Mike Love's brother and Beach Boys manager Stephen Love said, "He [Brian] said to me 'Don't try to reach me!
 Don't try to get to me!'
 He was so upset Marilyn didn't want [the Equinox deal] to happen."
 The bonus advance was soon transferred to an account belonging to Marilyn at a different bank.

-In the meantime, The Beach Boys' recent Endless Summer compilation was selling extremely well, and the band — without Brian — was touring non-stop, making them the biggest live draw in the United States.
+In the meantime, the Beach Boys' recent Endless Summer compilation was a great commercial hit, and the band — without Brian — was touring non-stop, making them the biggest live draw in the United States.
 According to Love: "We were under contract with Warner Bros., and we couldn't have him going on a tangent.
 If he was going to be productive, it's gotta be for the Beach Boys."
 With Wilson gone, California Music immediately disintegrated.
 Afterward, Boettcher soon collaborated with Johnston and the Beach Boys on the 1979 disco version of their song "Here Comes the Night", which appeared on the album L.A.
 (Light Album) and marked Johnston's return to the Beach Boys.

-2020s: Reformation
+Reformation

 In 2021, a new iteration of California Music was organized and produced by David Beard, the editor and publisher of the Beach Boys fanzine Endless Summer Quarterly.
-The grouping consisted of Johnston and fellow Beach Boys Mike Love, Al Jardine and David Marks, as well as children of the band members: Carnie and Wendy Wilson (daughters of Brian); Justyn Wilson (son of Carl); Christian, Hayleigh, and Ambha Love; and Matt Jardine.
+The grouping consisted of Johnston and fellow Beach Boys Mike Love, Al Jardine, and David Marks, as well as children of the band members: Carnie and Wendy Wilson (daughters of Brian); Justyn Wilson (son of Carl); Christian, Hayleigh, and Ambha Love; and Matt Jardine.
 Their debut album, California Music Presents Add Some Music, was released via Omnivore Recordings on April 23, 2021.
+The re-recording of “Add Some Music To Your Day” was the first studio recording to feature Mike Love, Al Jardine, Johnston, and Marks together since the end of the 50th Reunion Tour in 2012.